UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to score more than 53 points in two games this season.
+- UTEP and its opponents have combined to score more than 53 points in two games this season.

-- Saturday's over/under is 11.3 points lower than the two team's combined 64.3 points per game average.
+- Saturday's total is 11.3 points lower than the two team's combined 64.3 points per game average.

-- This contest's over/under is 13.8 points more than the 39.2 these two squads combine to allow per game this season.
+- This contest's over/under is 13.8 points above the 39.2 these two squads combine to surrender per game this season.

-- The average total in Roadrunners games this season is 60.5, 7.5 points above Saturday's over/under of 53.
+- The Roadrunners and their opponents have scored an average of 60.5 points per game in 2021, 7.5 more than Saturday's total.

-- The 53 total in this game is 0.7 points higher than the 52.3 average total in Miners games this season.
+- The 53 over/under in this game is 0.7 points higher than the 52.3 average total in Miners games this season.

 UTSA Stats and Trends

-- In UTSA's eight games this season, it has seven wins against the spread.

-- The Roadrunners have covered the spread twice this season when favored by 12.5 points or more (in three chances).
+- The Roadrunners have been favored by 10.5 points or more four times this season and are 3-1 ATS in those matchups.

 - UTSA's games this year have gone over the point total three times in eight opportunities (37.5%).

-- When UTSA records more than 20.4 points, it is 7-1 against the spread and 8-0 overall.
+- When UTSA scores more than 20.4 points, it is 7-1 against the spread and 8-0 overall.

-- UTSA is 7-1 against the spread and 8-0 overall when the team amasses more than 295.6 yards.
+- When UTSA piles up more than 295.6 yards, the team is 7-1 against the spread and 8-0 overall.

 - This year, the Roadrunners have seven turnovers, six fewer than the Miners have takeaways (13).